rgovaerts/ulbAndroidApp/README.md

-ulbPolytechAndroidApp
+ulbAndroidApp
 =====================

-This is the repository for the non official ulb polytech android app
+This is the repository for the non official ulb android app

 Minumum SDK version 10